killerstoner002/Dice-/README.md

 #Learn And Explore
-#Love the feeling of Virutal World
+#Love the feeling of Virtual World
 #Happy Coding :)